elewites/myGame/Game02/README.md

   5. `sEnemySpawner`: handles spawning of enemies.
   6. `sCollision`: handles collisions between enemies.

-### Entity Manager
+### Entity Manager and Factory Method Pattern
 The [EntityManager](src/model/EntityManager.h) class serves as a central component within my game engine.
 It is responsible for managing all game entities, controlling their lifecycle, and providing a structured way to interact with them.
 The key methods of this class are update, addEntity, and removeDeadEntities, where lifecycle of entities are handled accordingly.

+The entity manager is meticulously structured in accordance with the factory method pattern, affording the creation of abstract entities.
+This class serves as the single point of authority for the initiation and removal of entities within the program, ensuring comprehensive management under its purview.

 ### Vector Class
 The 2D Game Math implemented in my game engine is possible due my [Vec2](src/mode/Vec2.h) class.
 This class basically represents a point in a 2D coordinate system.
 In the game, this is used to represent position of entities and also vector velocities.
 The Vec2 class also has methods to add, subtract, multiply, and normalize vectors.